fengzhen01/IPDLPre/README.md

 python pre_protT5.py
 python pre_protbert.py
 ```
-Alternatively, if you are unable to generate the embeddings locally due to hardware or time constraints, you can directly download the pre-extracted feature files (.pkl) from our cloud storage:
+⚠️ If you are unable to generate these embeddings locally due to hardware or runtime limitations, pre-extracted .pkl files can be downloaded from our cloud drive:
-Download from Google Drive
+📦 Google Drive – Single Model Embeddings
+(Includes ProtT5, ProtBert, and ESM-2 features for DNA/RNA/DRNA)
-Please ensure that the downloaded files are placed in the correct subdirectories:
+Please place the downloaded files into the appropriate subfolders under ./Dataset/.
-./Dataset/DNA/ for DNA-related features
-./Dataset/RNA/ for RNA-related features
-./Dataset/DRNA/ for DRNA-related features

 ## step3 ：Concatenate Multi-Model Embeddings
-Once the individual embeddings from ESM-2, ProtT5, and ProtBert have been generated (see step2), you can use the following script to concatenate them into a unified embedding representation.
+Once the individual embeddings from ESM-2, ProtT5, and ProtBert have been generated (see step2), you can run the script below to concatenate them into a unified embedding representation for each protein sequence:
-This process merges the features along the last dimension, provided that all three models return embeddings of the same sequence length.
 ```bash
 python merge_embeddings.py
 ```
-The resulting .pkl files will be saved under the same ./Dataset/ directory, e.g.:
+The script will output concatenated .pkl files such as:
 ./Dataset/DNA/three_data_Train.pkl
+./Dataset/RNA/three_data_Train.pkl
+./Dataset/DRNA/three_data_Train.pkl
-These concatenated features are used as input for the downstream predictive model.
+These files serve as the final input to the downstream predictive model.
+🔄 Alternatively, if you wish to skip local generation, you can download the concatenated feature files directly:
+📦 Google Drive – Merged Features (three_data_*.pkl)
+Be sure to place them in the correct location, e.g., ./Dataset/DNA/three_data_Train.pkl.

 # 3. How to use